MayorFalomo/Portfolio/README.md

 Hello!, This is my portfolio website. built using React and SASS.
 It was designed and built by yours truly, ME! of course.

-And I truly hoped you like it.
+And I truly hope you like it.

-Most of my projects are usually self inspired, so basically, in Arana Grande's voice: I think it, I like it, I want it, I build It. 👍
+Most of my projects are usually self inspired, so basically, in Arianna Grande's voice: I think it, I like it, I want it, I build It. 👍

 ## Demo